SINTEF-9012/proasense-adapter-oracle/README.md

   mvn clean install

 # User guide
-  Certain information is needed to connect to the database:
+  Certain information must be added to the properties file to connect to the database, information is needed for:
   1. Username.
   2. Password.
   3. URL to oracle database.
+  4. Name of the schema to read rows from.

 * Run the program
   mvn exec:java